froehners/twenty-nineteen/_posts/2015-12-31-ben-s-bargains-ios-and-android-apps.md

 date: 2015-12-31T08:00:00.000+00:00
 thumb_img_path: ''
 content_img_path: "/images/bb_iOS_V1_Loading.png"
-excerpt: ''
+excerpt: Ben's Bargains did not have a consistent brand experience across all devices.
+  They had an mDot version of the site (not responsive design) and a fan-made app in the App Store.
+I designed iOS and Android applications, currently available on Google Play and in the App Store.
 hide_header: false

 ---
-Ben's Bargains had a poor mobile experience.
-They had mobile version of the site (a limited template, not responsive design) and a fan-made app in the App Store.
+Ben's Bargains did not have a consistent brand experience across all devices.
+They had an mDot version of the site (not responsive design) and a fan-made app in the App Store.

 I designed iOS and Android applications, currently available on [Google Play](https://play.google.com/store/apps/details?id=com.internetbrands.bensbargains&hl=en) and in the [App Store.](https://itunes.apple.com/us/app/bens-bargains-shopping-for/id986201093?mt=8)